 If you are not a U.S. Citizen or Permanent Resident of the United States and need a visa to study at Fordham Law, contact the Office for International Services (OIS).
 You will need to submit the Application For Certificate of Eligibility (AFCOE) to OIS.
 OIS will begin working with fall semester incoming students in May and with spring semester incoming students in October.
 Fall semester incoming students should submit their documentation to OIS no later than June 1.
 Spring semester incoming students should submit their documentation to OIS no later than November 1.
 OIS will respond in the order emails are received, generally within two weeks.
 Response times may be slower as the semester approaches due to a backlog of late student requests.
 Submitting your AFCOE form late may delay your student visa and could cause you to miss the start of orientation.
 It may then be necessary to defer your admission to the following semester.
 The AFCOE form is available in LawNet for download: AFCOE.

 Email the following to OIS, firstname.lastname@example.org:

 - completed AFCOE

 3. Access LawNet for Important, Time-sensitive Information

-After your seat deposit has been processed, we will create your student account and send you emails containing 1. your Fordham ID (FIDN), 2. instructions for claiming your Access IT ID to log into Fordham portals, and 3. instructions to access LawNet.
-Students starting spring 2021 should receive an FIDN within a week of submitting their seat deposit.
+Starting in mid-March, for the fall semester, and mid-October, for the spring semester, we will create a student account for those who have reserved their seats in our incoming class and send you emails containing 1. your Fordham ID (FIDN), 2. instructions for claiming your Access IT ID to log into Fordham portals, and 3. instructions to access LawNet.
 If you do not receive this, email email@example.com.
-Students starting in fall 2021 will receive their FIDN and access to LawNet starting in mid-March.

-Incoming students should immediately access and carefully review the information in LawNet as it contains detailed instructions about registering for classes and a checklist of items you will need to complete prior to the start of orientation.
-Spring 2021 incoming students should access these pages now:
+Incoming students should immediately access and carefully review the information in LawNet once available as it contains detailed instructions about registering for classes and a checklist of items you will need to complete prior to the start of orientation.